mswart/debler/README.md

 Some important planed features:

-* full gem to deb dependency management (tested)
 * multi distribution support
-* module support for apkpkg (base module is bundler, framework modules like rails; own add-ones for gems with external lauch like webservers ...)
 * license management
 * improve package publishing (e.g. remove old versions)
-* semi-automatical gem and app rebuild on changes
 * bundler/rails: separate binary packages for individual rails environments
-* proper interface for configuration changes (like gems)
-* auto-update and auto-packaging of new gem versions